khornem/NagaRazer/README.md

 ## udev rule
 I have not been able to make udev rule work properly.
 It is executed five times.
 I have tried several configuration found on the web but none of them worked.

-As a workaround I have used this [http://stackoverflow.com/questions/19937584/udev-rule-runs-bash-script-multiple-times solution].
+As a workaround I have used this [solution](http://stackoverflow.com/questions/19937584/udev-rule-runs-bash-script-multiple-times).

 ## NagaConfigurator.py